HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 1. Log In to your AWS Account and go to Amazon SageMaker
 2. On the Left Side of Your Screen Click on Notebook --> Notebook Instances (you should see one notebook named `saw-platform-manager` with Status "InService")
 3. Click "Open JupyterLab" to open the Notebook Instance in a new tab
-4. Open the `Getting_Started_With_AMC_Quickstart.ipynb` Notebook in the `platofrm_manager` folder and follow the steps in the notebook to hydrate the data lake.
+4. Open the `Getting_Started_With_AMC_Quickstart.ipynb` Notebook in the `platform_manager` folder and follow the steps in the notebook to hydrate the data lake.

 **This Notebook will cover the following:**